 - Run a Dress Up Your Pet Day contest.
 Ask your audience to share a picture of their pet dressed up to their social media profiles and tag you or use a custom hashtag.
 Choose a winner at random for a prize.

-- Share a picture of your pet dressed up to your business’s social media pages.
+- Share a picture of your pet dressed up on your business’s social media pages.
 Ask your employees to share theirs, too!

 - If your business allows pets, have your customers bring in their pets dressed up to receive a discount.
 Don’t forget to take pictures to post on social media!

 Martin Luther King, Jr. Day is a federal holiday that was signed into law in 1983 to honor the Civil Rights leader.
-While his birthday is January 15, Martin Luther King Jr Day is observed on the third Monday of the month.
+While his birthday is January 15, Martin Luther King Jr Day is observed on the third Monday of the month–which falls on his actual birthday this year.
 Use these social media post ideas on Martin Luther King Jr. Day:

 - Post your favorite quote from Dr. King to your social media pages.
 (Here are some you can choose from.)